christiaanpauw/AQoffset/README.md

 # AQoffset
-R package to calculate air quality offsets
+R package for the calculation of air quality offsets.
+Developed by Nova Institute.